-Many applicants that I speak with are on some type anti-depressant medications that may have been prescribed by a family doctor or general practitioner.
-Although the prescribed medications would appear to support that the applicant in fact suffers from some type of depression or other mental disorder, medications alone will likely do little in establishing disability under Social Security unless the applicant treats with or has at least been evaluated by a mental health professional.
+Many applicants for SSDI due to bipolar disorder are on some type anti-depressant medication prescribed by a family doctor or general practitioner.
+Although these medications would appear to support the applicant in fact suffers from this mental illness, medications alone will likely do little in establishing disability under Social Security guidelines unless an individual receives treatment from or has at least been evaluated by a mental health professional.

-If a claim for disability includes a psychiatric component such as depression or bi-polar, it is very likely that the Social Security Administration will set up a comprehensive examination (CE) with a psychologist to "assist" in determining whether the applicant is disabled.
-NEWS FLASH!!
-These doctors are paid by Social Security and very rarely do these doctor's opinions support a claim for disability.
-Therefore, if an applicant is going to allege a psychiatric component for disability, then it is absolutely imperative that the applicant seeks treatment or at least an evaluation with a mental health care professional of their own.
+If a person files for benefits due to bipolar disorder, it's likely the Social Security Administration will set up a comprehensive examination with a psychologist to assist in determining whether the applicant is disabled.
+Unfortunately, these doctors are paid by the Social Security Administration (SSA), and rarely do their opinions support a claim for disability.
+Therefore, it's absolutely imperative an individual seek his or her own treatment or at least an evaluation with a mental health care professional prior to applying for benefits.